Poster in the Slovak language advertising the seminar.

 Gypsies have a long history in this area as well.
 Unlike the Jews, they are not really the "people of the book", so I do not know their history.

 Yes, I knew that.
 Gradually I began to learn the history of this little town on the Danube.
 Once part of Hungary, now Slovakia, it was home to a glorious thriving Jewish community.
-There were two great synagogues, and two great Yeshivas, Rabbinical academies.
-They were known far and wide.
-Students flocked here to study at the feet of renowned rabbis.
+There were two great synagogues, and two Yeshivas, Rabbinical academies.
+They were know far and wide.
+Students flocked here to study at the feet of the renowned rabbis.
 Great scholars expounded the Torah and the Talmud here.
 As I discovered much later many volumes of Talmudic interpretation were written here.
-Most of the manuscripts were destroyed during the Holocaust.
-A few writings survived and are in use even today.
+Only a few survived the War against the Jews and God, (the Holocaust) and these books are still in use to day.

-Generations maintained a sacred Jewish life based on piety, community, and mutual support.
+Generations maintained a sacred Jewish life based on piety, community and mutual support.
+But that all went up on violent smoke.

 That all came to an end, quickly and suddenly, in 1944, when the world went mad and killing Jews was legal.
-The Nazis and the local Anti-Semites destroyed this community, over 3,500 Jews were deported, only 600 came back.
+The German Nazis and the local anti Semites destroyed this community, over 3,500 Jews were deported to death camps, only 600 came back.

 Naturally most of those who returned did not want to stay.
-Seeing the community, once so proud, but now totally devastated, was too much to handle.
-Under the new communist rule it was clear that maintaining their traditional religious life would be impossible.
-The majority migrated to the USA or Israel.
+Seeing the community, once to proud, but now totally devastated, was too much to handle.
+Some did try to rebuild, as Jews always have, but under the new Communist Russian rule it was clear that maintaining their traditional religious life would be impossible.
+The majority migrated to the United States or to Israel.
 A few remained...

-The years took their toll, Communism and Reform (neolog) led to assimilation and the community weakened.
-Today it is said there are 150 official Jews and 2,000 "non official" Jews, i.e. people with Jewish blood, Jewish roots.
+The years took their toll, Communism and Reform (neolog "Judaism") led to assimilation and the community weakened.
+Today it is said there are 150 official Jews and 2,000 "non official" Jews i.e. people with Jewish blood, Jewish roots.
 I met many many people who had a Jewish grandparent, but they themselves were in no way connected to the Jewish faith or expressed any interest in returning to their Jewish roots.

-Friday afternoon, and my wonderful host Tibor, himself descended from a Jewish grandfather, picks me up to go to shul, to the synagogue, the house of prayer.
-I did not know what to expect.
+Friday afternoon, and my wonderful host Tibor, himself descended from a Jewish grandfather, picks me up to go to Shul, to the synagogue, the house of prayers.
+I did know what to expect.

 We approached the synagogue, but I see a very large Chinese restaurant.
 The synagogue is in a Chinese restaurant.
 How strange indeed.
 Later on the full story will become perfectly clear.